top of page

 PRACTICE AREAS

-Serious injuries and fatalities occur, for example, when scaffolds are not inspected or used properly.
+Serious injuries and fatalities occur when scaffolds are not inspected or used properly.
 Workers fall from scaffolds because planks were not supported with a secure footing, guardrails were missing or were not at a proper height.
 Scaffolds must be sound, rigid, and sufficient to carry their own weight plus several times the maximum intended load.
 Unstable objects, such as barrels, boxes, loose bricks, or concrete blocks should not be used to support scaffolds.

-Trenching accidents occur, for example, because of improper sloping, shoring, supports to prevent soil movement, cave-ins, the lack of a proper exit from the trench, debris near the edge of a trench or improper inspections.
+Trenching accidents occur, for example, because of improper sloping, shoring, supports to prevent soil movement, cave-ins, the lack of a proper exit from the trench, debris near the edge of a trench and or improper inspections.

-If you were injured in a trenching accident that involved a Utility Trench, Foundation Trench, Drainage Trench, Access Trench, Hydro-excavation, Pipe Jetting, Splice Pits, or any other type of excavation, call us for a FREE consultation 800-410-1111
+If you were injured in a trenching accident that involved a Utility Trench, Foundation Trench, Drainage Trench, Access Trench, Hydro-excavation, Pipe Jetting, Splice Pits, or any other type of excavation, you may be entitled to compensation.

 An engineering survey completed by a competent person before any demolition work begins should include, for example, the condition of the structure and the risk of an unplanned collapse.
 Utilities should be secured, fire evacuation and prevention plans established, and the proper types of safety equipment should be addressed, prior to demolition.